blinkerbit/aird/README.md

-# Aird - A Lightweight Web-Based File Browser & Editor
+# Aird - A Lightweight Web-Based File Browser, Editor and Share.

 Aird is a modern, lightweight, and fast web-based file browser, editor, and streamer built with Python and Tornado.
 It provides a comprehensive file management solution with real-time streaming, in-browser editing, and mobile-responsive design through a clean and intuitive web interface.